-Badwater Salt Flats are situated at an elevation of 282 feet below sea level are the lowest point in North America.
+Badwater Salt Flats is situated at an elevation of 282 feet below sea level are the lowest point in North America.
 On the rare occasions, that in rains in Death Valley this area becomes a shallow lake

 Salt Creek Boardwalk runs adjacent to a seasonal stream.
 At the end of the trail are some spring-fed pools where it is possible to see rare pupfish.
 This trail is at its best in late winter and early spring.
 Salt Creek Boardwalk is just under a half-mile long and well worth a look as you travel through Death Valley.

 Mesquite Flat Sand Dunes

 Mesquite Flat Sand Dunes are near the center of Death Valley.
 These dunes have been the setting for many western movies along with several Star Wars films.
 The tallest sand dunes can reach up to 100 ft. high.
 Mesquite Flat Sand Dunes Highway 190 near Stovepipe Wells.

 Built-in 1927 by wealthy insurance executive Albert Johnson, smack dab in the middle of Death Valley National Park is Scotty’s Castle.
 A 32,000-square-foot two-story Spanish Villa in Grapevine Canyon.
 The main house replicates a Spanish-style manor with every amenity possible, including a bordering chimes tower, upper music room, several guest rooms, and theater and organ room.

 Mosaic Canyon Popular walk up a narrow, polished marble-walled canyon.
 Some slick rock scrambling necessary.
 “Mosaics” of fragments of rocks cemented together in canyon walls.
 Bighorn sheep sighted occasionally.

 Harmony Borax Works is very easy to get to which makes this historic site very popular with visitors.
 Harmony was the starting point for Death Valley’s famous 20-mule team wagons.
 Ruins of the processing plant, adobe buildings, and a 20-mule team wagon can be viewed here.
 Be sure to visit the Borax Museum at Furnace Creek Ranch before visiting Harmony.